aws-samples/amazon-redshift-udfs/README.md

 [Python UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-udf.html) may include the following additional file:

 - **requirements.txt** - If your function requires modules not available already in Redshift, a list of modules.
 The modules will be packaged, uploaded to S3, and mapped to a [library](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_LIBRARY.html) in Redshift.
-Note: file MUST havea a trailing newline.
+Note: file MUST have a trailing newline.

 ### lambda-udfs